raph714/Orc-Fort/README.md

 #### Roll For Damage
 To conduct an attack, look at the stats for the unit you are attacking with and roll the die listed on the type of attack you are performing.
 For example, a barbarian making a melee attack would roll a 12 sided die and add 4 to the roll (d12 + 4) to determine the amount of damage done.
 If, at the end of a turn, a unit has 0 or less hit points remaining, that unit is killed and removed from the battlefield.
 The player who killed it gains a point.
-If a building has 0 or less hit points at the end of a turn, the attacking player may choose to destroy the building or take control of it.
+If a [building](Buildings.md) has 0 or less hit points at the end of a turn, the attacking player may choose to destroy the building or take control of it.
-Hit points reset at the beginning of each turn.
+Hit points for both units and buildings reset at the end of each turn.